 - Your thesis project requires you to write 75-80 double-spaced pages, depending on your genre (prose, poetry, fiction, nonfiction, academic analysis, etc.).
 Poetry collections, which are typically single-spaced, should be at least 48 single-spaced pages; screenplays and plays are somewhat longer.
 Projects can also include more than one genre. - Thesis work is the equivalent of two courses: Thesis I (ENG 793) and Thesis II (ENG 794), at 3.00 credits each.
 Standard tuition rates apply.
 These count as courses. - Thesis projects are graded as pass or fail. - You will need a thesis advisor.
-A second reader is strongly recommended. - It is helpful if you write up a short blurb (1 page) that describes your project before you approach a possible thesis advisor. - Forms for registering for thesis credits can be found on the Writing Studies website under "Current Students".
-Here you will find an audit sheet for the Writing Studies program (so you can track your progress toward the degree), a request form for thesis completion, samples of the title page, and the library bindery form. - You can choose to present your work at a thesis reading or prepare a defense (a public conversation with your advisor, second reader, and other interested members of the community) or you can do both, if the project warrants this.
-Consult with your thesis advisor about the best conclusion for you. - Thesis readings are generally offered two times per year and are announced by the Writing Studies program. - Revised writing that has previously been produced or workshopped in a Writing Studies course may be included in the thesis project, but you must have the consent of both your course professor and your thesis advisor.
+A second reader is strongly recommended. - It is helpful if you write up a short blurb that describes your project before you approach a possible thesis advisor. - The form for registering for thesis credits can be found on the Writing Studies website under Thesis Resources.
+You will also find a thesis guide and the library bindery form. - You will need to present your work at a thesis reading. - Thesis readings are generally offered two times per year and are announced by the Writing Studies program.
+Fall readings will take place via Zoom and the spring reading will take place in person.
+This allows those students who finish in the fall an opportunity to complete the degree requirements and graduate without having to wait for the spring reading.
+Students who can't attend the spring reading in person can participate remotely via Zoom.
+Your thesis project does not need to be complete to be a part of a reading. - Revised writing that has previously been produced or workshopped in a Writing Studies course may be included in the thesis project, but you must have the consent of both your course professor and your thesis advisor.
 Saint Joseph University's academic honesty policy stipulates that work from one course cannot be resubmitted in another.
-Talk with your thesis advisor if you have questions. - All steps in the thesis project (reading/defense and submission of copies with signatures) must be complete before you receive your diploma.
-You can walk in the graduation ceremony with six credits in progress; however, you will not receive your diploma until the degree is finished. - Dates for the thesis readings, deadlines for hard copies, and other important announcements are distributed through your SJU email account.
-Check or forward your SJU email regularly or you will miss important deadlines!
-It is also helpful to friend the Writing Studies program on Facebook to make sure that you receive all announcements.
-Additionally, the Writing studies blog will have all the information regarding readings.
+Talk with your thesis advisor if you have questions. - All steps in the thesis project (reading and submission of your electronic and hard copy with signatures) must be complete before you receive your diploma.
+You can walk in the graduation ceremony with six credits in progress; however, you will not receive your diploma until the degree is finished.

+Dates for the thesis readings, deadlines for your electronic/hard copies, and other important announcements are distributed through your SJU email account.
+Check or forward your SJU email regularly or you will miss important deadlines.